 People were in shock.
 Especially the team in Orlando.
 It felt so cold.
 Treehouse was more than a company to some of us and we were being told by someone 3000 miles away, thanks for building this thing for me, you can go now.

-I want to be clear, I don’t think Ryan Carson is a bad guy.
+I want to be clear, I don’t think Ryan Carson is a bad guy at all.
 That seems to be controversial to say these days, knowing that he let most of his team go recently without severance, but that’s how I feel.
+And unfortunately sometimes things like that happen in business.
 I think he’s basically a good dude, even if he can be pretty self-centered.
-He’s super impulsive to a fault, he can be stubborn and yes, he has an ego.
-But honestly, I believe that (for the most part) his heart is in the right place and he really wants to make a positive difference in people’s lives.
+He’s super impulsive, sometimes to a fault, he can be stubborn and yes, he has an ego, but he wouldn’t have gotten where he is without that.
+Honestly, I believe that (for the most part) his heart is in the right place and he really wants to make a positive difference in people’s lives.
 But I’m not going to make excuses for him, he should have figured out a way to offer severance to those he let go.

 However, a major criticism I have about Ryan is that he always felt like “he” created Treehouse.
 That’s just not true.
 Ryan took what Jim Hoskins and Nick Pettit were already doing at the time, put in some money to hire creative and talented video professionals like Michael Poley, and then myself and the rest of the amazing video team.
 Pair that with some great devs and designers and bam!
 The team created Treehouse.